aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/README.md

 <ins>Assumptions Review Part I</ins>

 The Titanic dataset dependent variable is indeed binary.
 But, does it have an issue with imbalance?
-Models can perform can skew to predicting the majority class if an imbalance is present (Brownlee, 2021b, Imbalanced Classification with Python, p.
+Models can skew to predicting the majority class if an imbalance is present (Brownlee, 2021b, Imbalanced Classification with Python, p.
 42).

 <img src="https://github.com/aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/blob/main/Other%20Files/binary_dep_var_assumption_01.JPG">